To quote 24601, who am I?

 The next year, I went to college as an Electrical Engineering major.
 By the time I had to officially declare a major, I had played around with their assorted much larger computers, taught myself a few more languages, enjoyed it (more than I enjoyed EE), and if I may toot my own horn, got pretty good at it (more than I was at EE).
 So, I transferred to Computer Science, and never looked back.
 I consider myself one of those lucky souls who found his calling early in life.

-Most of my career, from the mid-1980s to late 2000s, was in plain old C. I had taught myself many other languages over the years, including Java, but I had never managed to land much serious work in Java.
+Most of my early career, from the mid-1980s to late 2000s, was in plain old C. I had taught myself many other languages over the years, including Java, but I had never managed to land much serious work in Java.
 A couple small projects, yes, but not big projects, let alone a job mainly using it.

 By the time BAE Systems ran low on contracts and laid me off in 2009, Java seemed to be about 80% of the job ads.
 But there were so many Java people that if you didn't already have five years of solid hard-core paid Java (this was before most employers got a clue about Open Source experience), you just weren't getting any Java work, at least above entry-level.
 That made me feel like some kind of dinosaur, going obsolete.
 I seemed stuck in what I called "the Plain Old C Rut", though perhaps a tar-pit might be more fitting.